 Be a spectator your first time.
 Look, listen and learn!
 If possible, go with someone that has gone before.
 Look at the track officials and see how they direct the racers by hand gestures.
 This is very important.

-When you’re ready to give it a go, check our schedule for Dr Pepper Friday Night Drags.
+When you’re ready to give it a go, check our schedule for Friday Night Drags Presented By Go Fast.
 These nights are open for anyone to make as many passes as they want.
 Some seasoned racers use these nights to test and tune their cars.